-Once upon a time there was a kind and helpful lady in the THRU-Christ Church Office in Twyford.
-Identity of the helpful and kind lady will stay undisclosed.
+Once upon a time, there was a kind and helpful lady in the THRU-Christ Church Office in Twyford.
+The identity of the helpful and kind lady will stay undisclosed.

 Taking part in local community activities is high on our family agenda, given we are reasonably social humans who moved to Twyford seven years ago from Eastern Europe.
 Hence the photography competition organised by Twyford Village Partnership did not escape my wife’s keen eye.